MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 #### Scripting

 * The NavMesh layer is now called the GroundCollision layer.
-For more information on the uses of the GroundCollision layer, in the "Set up your scene" article, see the sections named [Guidelines for Player Movement](../develop/build-your-basic-environment/set-up-your-scene.md#guidelines-for-avatar-movement) and [Supporting Teleportation](../develop/build-your-basic-environment/set-up-your-scene.md#supporting-teleportation).
+For more information on the uses of the GroundCollision layer, see [Configuring for avatar movement and teleportation](../develop/build-your-basic-environment/configuring-for-avatar-movement-and-teleportation.md).

 * Shared properties and script variables set on dynamic targets--for example, target component instances read from script variables or otherwise deduced at script runtime--now reliably work on all viable targets throughout the scene.
 (32730)